Log in to Employer Direct to make contributions

 Casual employees don't need to contribute standard member contributions, but in most cases they can if they want to (and they’ll receive a higher employer super payment as a result).
 If they’re eligible, and they want to contribute between 2% and 5%, you will need to match your employer payment accordingly.

-Alternatively, if they don't want to make standard member contributions, you'll need to make an employer contribution that’s equal to the Superannuation Guarantee (SG) rate.
+Alternatively, you'll need to make an employer contribution that’s at least equal to the Superannuation Guarantee (SG) rate of ordinary time earnings.1

 Casual employees can’t contribute to a Defined Benefit account, so if a permanent or temporary employee with a Defined Benefit account becomes a casual employee, their superannuation will be paid to an Accumulation account.